MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/pepfx/ns-pepfx-_pep_acpi_evaluate_control_method.md

 [in] A pointer to an output buffer to which the PEP writes an <a href="..\acpiioct\ns-acpiioct-_acpi_method_argument_v1.md">ACPI_METHOD_ARGUMENT</a> structure that contains the result of evaluating the specified ACPI control method.

-##### - ( unnamed union ).MethodNameString
+#### - ( unnamed union )

+A union that contains either the four-character path-relative control method name (if <b>RequestFlags</b> = PEP_ACPI_ECM_FLAG_RELATIVE_NAME) or the fully qualified control method name (if <b>RequestFlags</b> = PEP_ACPI_ECM_FLAG_FULLY_QUALIFIED_NAME).

+#### MethodNameUlong

+[in] A ULONG value that contains the four-character, path-relative name of the ACPI control method.

+#### MethodNameString

 [in] An <a href="https://msdn.microsoft.com/library/windows/hardware/ff540605">ANSI_STRING</a> structure that contains the fully qualified name of the ACPI control method.
 This name specifies the the path and name of the method in the ACPI namespace.
 For more information, see <a href="https://msdn.microsoft.com/fe0553df-a5b9-46c4-8e1d-8b89a7d4ad67">Enumerating Child Devices and Control Methods</a>.

-#### - ( unnamed union )

-A union that contains either the four-character path-relative control method name (if <b>RequestFlags</b> = PEP_ACPI_ECM_FLAG_RELATIVE_NAME) or the fully qualified control method name (if <b>RequestFlags</b> = PEP_ACPI_ECM_FLAG_FULLY_QUALIFIED_NAME).

-##### - ( unnamed union ).MethodNameUlong

-[in] A ULONG value that contains the four-character, path-relative name of the ACPI control method.

 ## -remarks